-Since it is highly likely that the scheduling staff from the campaign will play that same role after Election Day, the transition team should make sure it has all the critical information necessary to develop realistic schedules and timelines for the president-elect.
+Since it is highly likely that the scheduling staff from the campaign will play that same role after Election Day, the transition team should make sure it has all the critical information necessary to develop realistic schedules and timelines for the presidentelect.
 This should include items such as the president-elect's office hours, points of contact for scheduling and whether there will be a hiatus for vacation.
+Once a work plan has been developed by the senior transition management team, it should be communicated clearly and regularly to the entire staff.
+Because transition teams evolve and grow rapidly, being able to quickly and easily communicate the overall objectives, activities and milestones of the transition is crucial for bringing new volunteers and staff up to speed and ensuring each individual understands how their actions fit into the larger strategy.